Guide

 --body "Confidential notes from today." \

---sign --encryptEach recipient can decrypt independently with their own private key.
-To/CC recipients are visible to all; BCC recipients are hidden but can still decrypt.
+--sign --encryptEach recipient decrypts independently with their own private key.
+To and CC recipients are visible to all parties.
+BCC recipients are hidden from other recipients but can still decrypt the message.

 # List all public keys in your keyring